 In most cases, symptoms may not appear.
 In others, they may be mistaken for another kind of skin condition.
 Here are some common genital herpes symptoms you should be aware of:

 If left untreated, the sores and blisters will fade away.
 This does not mean the virus is gone.
 People with herpes have repeated cycles of outbreaks.
 Over time, the outbreaks are shorter in duration and less severe than the first outbreak.
-The number of outbreaks also decreases over time.
+The number of outbreaks may also decrease over time.

 Genital herpes is spread by direct skin-to-skin contact.
-This can happen herpes virus in it comes into contact with the vagina, penis, anus, or mouth.
+This can happen when the herpes virus comes into contact with the vagina, penis, anus, or mouth.
 For example, if you have a cold sore on your mouth and have oral sex, you can give your partner genital herpes.